g8rswimmer/go-twitter/v2/README.md

 There is an example of rate limiting from a response [here](./_examples/misc/rate-limit/main.go).

-This is an example of a twitter callout and if the limits have been reached, then it will backoff and try again.
+This is an example of a twitter callout and if the limits have been reached, then it will back off and try again.
 ```go
 func TweetLikes(ctx context.Context, id string, client *twitter.Client) (*twitter.TweetLikesLookupResponse, error) {
 	var er *ErrorResponse